-(b) The smart metering operator sends load control messages to enforce to reduce energy consumption or shut off by force due to a reason of operational policy.
+(b) The smart metering operator sends load control messages to enforce to reduce energy consumption or shut off by force due to management policy.

 (a) The smart meters display the message to the consumers, and the consumers may decide to reduce energy consumption, or the home appliances may be switched off by a consumer.